bifr0est/wol-api-service/README.md

 **API returns errors:**
 - Check the logs: `docker-compose logs -f`
-- Verify the JSON format in your request
-- Ensure the MAC address format is valid
+- Verify the MAC address format is valid
+- If authentication is enabled, ensure API key is correct
+- Check if rate limit is exceeded (wait or adjust limits)

+**CORS errors in browser:**
+- Set `ENABLE_CORS=true` in environment variables
+- Restart the container after configuration changes

 ## License